wrcarpenter/Equity-Derivative-Models/README.md

 ## To Add

 * Valuation is "fair" price, not "true" price.
 Fair is based on reasonable assumptions (log-normal distribution of returns, etc.) and current market dynamics (stock volatility, risk-free interest rate, etc.).
+Without a crystal ball, it is impossible to know the true price for something.
+Uncertainty from the future always makes prices random variables.

 * Excel spreadsheets for tree testing and design